kadavilrahul/git_commands/01-git-guide-getting-started.md

 ### Initialize Git Repository

 Turn your project folder into a Git repository.
+Run once per project.
 In your project folder, run:

 ```bash
 git init
 ```

-*   **`git init`**: Initialize a new Git repository in the current folder.
-Run once per project.

 Check if a folder is a Git repository:

 ```bash
 git rev-parse --is-inside-work-tree
 ```
+Should get response as true
 ### Check Project Status

 See the current state of your project.
+See repository status, untracked files, changes not staged, changes to commit, current branch.

 ```bash
 git status
 ```

-*   **`git status`**: Show repository status: untracked files, changes not staged, changes to commit, current branch.

 ### Stage Changes